T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Problem Description

-Based on this, our CE generation method has the following main components: \begin{itemize} \item \textit{Case selection}: Select good samples from all samples in the target category based on the requirements for CEs as prototype cases, providing a range of feature values to choose from when generating CEs. \item \textit{Feature values selection}: Select a set or combination of sets of feature values from a sample of cases and the query sample. \item \textit{Feature values filling}: The selected feature values are filled into the blank CEs while ensuring feature consistency, and the complete CEs are obtained after validation. \end{itemize}
+Based on the above analysis, we formalize the generation of CEs into the following three processes: \begin{itemize} \item \textbf{Prototype case screening}: Select good samples from all samples in the target category based on the requirements for CEs as prototype cases, providing the candidate set of feature values to choose from when generating CEs. \item \textbf{Feature value selection}: Select a set or combination of sets of feature values from the screened cases and the query sample. \item \textbf{Feature value concatenating}: The selected feature values are concatenated in order while ensuring feature consistency, and CEs are obtained after validation. \end{itemize}

-Of the three processes listed above, the \textit{feature values filling} process is fixed, where \textit{case selection} and \textit{feature values selection} have high correlations with the properties of CEs, which can be linked to general user preferences.
+Of the three processes listed above, \textbf{prototype case screening} and \textbf{feature value selection} have high correlations with the properties of CEs, which can be used to capture general user preferences with corresponding conditions.